OLC-Bioinformatics/source_and_resistance_categorizer/README.md

 **Animal feces -** animal fecal samples, excluding farm fecal samples (eg. Chicken house fecal) which were categorized as 'farm'. ***this category requires additional curation/additions***

+**Animal Feed -** Any feed or food listed as an animal or pet food, including domestic animal food, treats, silage, and livestock feed.

-**Food -** mixed food products or products that can’t be easily categorized: Chilli, if type was not specified and it could refer to prepared chilli or the pepper; Spreads and cream cheese mixtures; All salads (including tuna, egg, potato, and coleslaw) that may contain mixed ingredients; hummus; guacamole; salsa; ready to eat mixed products; sandwiches; fruitcake; sushi; pasta; sauces; etc.
+**Multi-product -** mixed food products or products that can’t be easily categorized: Chilli, if type was not specified and it could refer to prepared chilli or the pepper; Spreads and cream cheese mixtures; All salads (including tuna, egg, potato, and coleslaw) that may contain mixed ingredients; hummus; guacamole; salsa; ready to eat mixed products; sandwiches; fruitcake; sushi; pasta; sauces; etc.

-**Slaughterhouse/processing -** processing facilities, animal slaughterhouse environments, cutting boards, equipment. ***this category requires additional curation/additions***
+**Food processing environment -** processing facilities, animal slaughterhouse environments, cutting boards, equipment. ***this category requires additional curation/additions***

 **Plant -** any plant or part of a plant (not consumable, or not usually consumed) including leaves, roots.
 Plant environment was assumed to refer to "processing" plant environment, so was placed in the slaughterhouse/processing category.

 **Environment -** anything listed as environment without further clarification, and/or human restaurant and household environments.
 Also any outdoor environments, eg. yard, ground. ***this category requires additional curation/additions***

+**Egg -** eggs and egg products, except for caviar which is categorized as Fish/Seafood.

 **Feces -** anything listed as feces, stool, diarrhia, that does not also list a specific isolation area (e.g. farm feces are categorized as farm, bovine feces are categorized as feces). ***this category requires additional curation/additions***

-**Feed -** Any feed or food listed as an animal or pet food, including domestic animal food, treats, silage, and livestock feed.

-**Fruit/vegetable -** any fruit or vegetables, including frozen and ready to eat, and mixed fruit sources.
+**Fruit/Vegetables -** any fruit or vegetables, including frozen and ready to eat, and mixed fruit sources.
 French fries listed as food.

 **Insect -** Any insect source, including fly traps from farms.

-**Meat -** meat products including raw and ready to eat products, sausages, hot dogs, snails, etc but excluding reptile meats and mixed products (like meat sauce, pates, and spreads)
+**Meat/Poultry -** meat and poultry products including raw and ready to eat products, sausages, hot dogs, snails, etc but excluding reptile meats and mixed products (like meat sauce, pates, and spreads)

-**Nuts -** nuts and nut products including nut butters.
-Does not include mixed products such as “sesame candy with pistachio”, which were labelled as foods.
+**Nuts/Seeds -** nuts or seeds and nut products including nut butters.
+Does not include mixed products such as “sesame candy with pistachio”, which were labelled as multi-product.

 **Fish/seafood -** Fish and seafood products, excluding mixed salads and mixed products which were categorized as foods.